solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

--   By default, Flexible Server only supports encrypted connections through the TLS 1.2 protocol; clients using TLS 1.0 or 1.1 will be unable to connect.
-If you are unable to change the TLS protocol used by your application, then [change the Flexible Server instance's supported TLS versions.][27]
+-   By default, Flexible Server only supports encrypted connections through the TLS 1.2 protocol; clients using TLS 1.0 or 1.1 will be unable to connect unless explicitly enabled.
+If it is not possible to change the TLS protocol used by an application, then [change the Flexible Server instance's supported TLS versions.][39]

--   If you are connecting to Flexible Server via public access, ensure that firewall ACLs permit access from the client.
+-   If connecting to Flexible Server via public access, ensure that firewall ACLs permit access from the client.

 -   Ensure that corporate firewalls do not block outbound connections to port 3306.